almuftaris/security-notes/README.md

 # security-notes
-Documenting my personal cybersecurity learning journey
+Documenting my personal cybersecurity learning journey spanning all the way from the technical stuff to broader industry developments and trends